shirai91/technical-questions/README.md

 5. Publish and ask some of your friends to test and review page.
 If there is bugs or nice suggestions, go, step 4.

 ### Question 7
+If you have 5 different stylesheets, how would you best integrate them into the site?

 if we're not using any post-css tools, i will consider to refactoring CSS in the prespective stylesheet, to prevent duplicated CSS, if we are using a post-css tool(s), i would import them as partials into main stylesheet (also consider to refactoring to prevent duplicated, but we should write a tool/script to do that )

 ### Question 8
+How many resources will a browser download from a given domain at a time?
+What are the exceptions?

 It depend on browser, for chrome, it is 6, firefox 6, and ie 11 is 8. here is a very useful reference website [http://www.browserscope.org/?category=network&v=1](http://www.browserscope.org/?category=network&v=1)

 As it limited per domain, so, in theory, if you has multiple domains pointing to the same IP address, we can increase the number of download connection at the same time to our site

 ### Question 9
+Name 3 ways to decrease page load (perceived or actual load time)

 - Minify the javascript, and split it to smaller chunks
 - Combine and prune CSS files
 - Compress image, or use some lazyloading technical.

 ### Question 10
+Explain some of the pros and cons for CSS animations versus JavaScript animations.

 CSS Animation